Convergence of limit shapes for 2D near-critical first-passage percolation: Introduction

 \textbf{Step 2.} \emph{Study of FPP on the continuum cluster ensemble.} We need to define FPP for the scaling limit constructed in Step 1.
 For this purpose, we call a finite sequence $\Gamma$ of distinct continuum clusters a (continuum) chain if any two consecutive clusters in $\Gamma$ touch each other, and let $|\Gamma|$ denote the number of clusters in $\Gamma$.
 The first-passage time between two continuum clusters $\mathcal{C},\mathcal{C}'$ is defined by

-This enables us to define the ``point-to-point" passage times $T_{m,n}$ as the first-passage time between two suitably chosen continuum clusters contained respectively in the disks $\mathbb{D}(m)$ and $\mathbb{D}(n)$.
+This enables us to define the ``point-to-point'' passage time $T_{m,n}$ (see Figure \ref{chain}) as the first-passage time between two suitably chosen continuum clusters contained respectively in the disks $\mathbb{D}(m)$ and $\mathbb{D}(n)$.
 Similarly, for Bernoulli FPP on the rescaled lattice $L(p)^{-1}\mathbb{T}$ we denote by $T^p_{m,n}$ the first-passage time between two suitably chosen discrete clusters contained respectively in the disks $\mathbb{D}(m)$ and $\mathbb{D}(n)$.
 Next, we show that under a coupling such that the percolation configuration on $L(p)^{-1}\mathbb{T}$ converges almost surely to the quad-crossing scaling limit as $p\uparrow p_c$, the first-passage time $T^p_{0,n}$ converges to $T_{0,n}$ in probability.
 Furthermore, we use the subadditive ergodic theorem to obtain a law of large numbers for $T_{0,n}$, that is, $T_{0,n}/n$ tends to a constant $\nu>0$ almost surely as $n\rightarrow\infty$.

 \textbf{Step 3.} \emph{Convergence of $L(p)\mu(p,u)$ to $\nu$.} In Step 2 we have showed that for any fixed $n$, the passage time $T_{0,n}$ is well-approximated by $T^p_{0,n}$ for all $p<p_c$ sufficiently close to $p_c$.
-This is a uniformly ``local approximation" since $n$ is fixed; we need a uniformly ``global approximation": For all $p<p_c$ sufficiently close to $p_c$, the passage time $T_{0,n}$ is well-approximated by $T^p_{0,n}$ for all large $n$.
+This is a uniformly ``local approximation'' since $n$ is fixed; we need a uniformly ``global approximation'': For all $p<p_c$ sufficiently close to $p_c$, the passage time $T_{0,n}$ is well-approximated by $T^p_{0,n}$ for all large $n$.
 Indeed, we need to show that $L(p)\mu(p)$ tends to $\nu$ as $p\uparrow p_c$.
-We shall implement a standard renormalization argument to show that $\nu$ is an upper bound for the upper limit of $L(p)\mu(p)$.
-In order to show that $\nu$ is also a lower bound for the lower limit of $L(p)\mu(p)$, we use a ``block approach", which was introduced by Grimmett and Kesten in \cite{GK84} to derive exponential large deviation bounds for passage times.
+We shall implement a standard renormalization argument to show that $\nu$ is an upper bound for the upper limit of $L(p)\mu(p)$ (see Figure \ref{renorm}): The results obtained in Step 2 allow us to get that, with high probability, the point-to-point passage times for paths constrained in suitably chosen blocks are well-approximated by the corresponding times for paths not constrained, leading to a $K$-dependent bond percolation.
+In order to show that $\nu$ is also a lower bound for the lower limit of $L(p)\mu(p)$, we use a ``block approach'', which was introduced by Grimmett and Kesten in \cite{GK84} to derive exponential large deviation bounds for passage times.
 Finally, due to the fact that the near-critical scaling limit is invariant under rotations, it is easy to show that $L(p)\mu(p,u)\rightarrow\nu$ uniformly in $u\in\mathbb{U}$ as $p\uparrow p_c$, which completes the proof.